huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 * `agency` - (Optional, String) Specifies the IAM agency used to access OBS.

--> If the `bucket`, `backup_path`, and `agency` parameters are empty at the same time, the system will automatically create an OBS bucket and IAM agent, otherwise the configured parameter values will be used.
+  -> **NOTE:**  If the `bucket`, `backup_path`, and `agency` parameters are empty at the same time, the system will automatically create an OBS bucket and IAM agent, otherwise the configured parameter values will be used.

 ## Attributes Reference